speckleworks/SpeckleServer/readme.md

 ![screenshot](https://user-images.githubusercontent.com/7696515/41862603-4972fcc0-789c-11e8-8a79-268280376a1a.png)

-*Note(: You're not restricted to digital ocean.
+Note: You're not restricted to digital ocean.
 Any machine with docker should be ok.

 ## Deploying to Heroku